|Teaching Safety - Empowering God's Children™

 The themes covered (in an age-appropriate way, of course) in each of the three years are:

 - Lesson 1: Physical Boundaries: Safe and Unsafe Touching Rules - Students learn simple rules about what to do and how to react when someone's touch is confusing, scary, or makes the child or young person feel uncomfortable.
 Young people start to deal with the real risks they face when they are out in the world and on their own, and they begin to learn where to draw boundary lines in relationships.

-- Lesson 2: Understanding Safe Friends, Safe Adults, and Safe Touches-Children, young people, and their parents establish basic guidelines for working together to make certain which friends and other adults in their environment can be trusted to act safely and in the best interest of each child or young person.
+- Lesson 2: Safe Adults, Safe Touches and Special Safe Adults - Children, young people, and their parents establish basic guidelines for working together to make certain which friends and other adults in their environment can be trusted to act safely and in the best interest of each child or young person.